Blackbird Has Spoken: Part 6

 "I have this intense feeling of fear.
 It's making me crazy.
 The medication isn't working.
 I can't shake this."

 "Hmm.
 Ivy, you have worries?
-Something that weigh on you?"
+Something that weighing on you?"

 "One thing comes to mind.
-It's crazy, but I'm scared to go home.
+It's crazy, but I'm uncomfortable about the thought of going home.
 It feels unsafe.
-I'll be all alone, no purpose, no life.
-But there's more to it, I don't know what."
+I'll be all alone.
+But there's more to this anxiety today.
+I don't know what."

 "Uh huh.
 Ivy, that not unusual.
 Most people here feel that way.
 We work to prepare you here.
 Groups, therapy, medications, give you tools.
 Very important you listen and apply tools."